misaleh/CMSIS-DSP-PULPino/README.md

 It can be seen that floating point arithmetic operations are very slow, the reason is that pulpino does not have a FPU unlike ARM M4.

-ARM M4 Benchmarks were done with  Kiel simulator(CM4_FP) and CMSISv5.
+ARM M4 Benchmarks were done with  Keil simulator(CM4_FP) and CMSISv5.

 | Function        | Puplino Cycles           | Puplino DSP  Cycles|  ARM M4 Cycles|